isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Expected Results:
 - Instructions in documentation are clear and effective
-- the Laserfiche Repository Explorer is created
+- a SharePoint page containing the Repository Explorer web part is created

-### Test functionality of Repository Explorer
+### Test functionality of repository explorer web part
 Prerequisites
 - Repository Explorer web part must exist